17 Amazon Prime Benefits You Might Not Know About

 Free the Washington Post subscription

 Jeff Bezos, Amazon’s founder and CEO, bought the Washington Post in 2013, and as a benefit, all Amazon Prime members receive a free one-month digital subscription to the national newspaper.
 (Without Prime, the cost is $9.99 per month.)
 If you decide to keep taking the paper after the free trial period, the subscription renews at just $3.99 per month.
+For less serious reading, these are the funniest Amazon reviews of all time!

 Enjoy Prime Music and Prime Video subscriptions